pyeventsourcing/eventsourcing/docs/topics/application.rst

     mysql+sqlconnector://scott:tiger@hostname/dbname

-Encryption is optionally enabled in ``SimpleApplication`` with a suitable AES key (16, 24, or 32 random bytes encoded as Base64).
+Encryption is optionally enabled in :class:`~eventsourcing.application.simple.SimpleApplication` with a suitable AES key (16, 24, or 32 random bytes encoded as Base64).

 .. code:: python